 It might also look familiar to some die-hard Leonardo DiCaprio fans as the location of The Beach, the filming of which led to a bitter lawsuit with environmentalists over beach degradation.

 But the beauty of Koh Phi Phi Leh remains undisputed, and it is one of Krabi’s most popular destinations because it literally looks like paradise.
 It draws large crowds and is known as one of the busier beaches of the Krabi region.
-Accommodations vary in price but are more expensive the closer you get to the beach.
-Tents are also available for those on a budget.
+There are no accommodations here – people come for a short visit on the longtail boat:

 - See also: Koh Phi Phi 7 Island Tour from Ao Nang